pbinkley/microcopying_1940/index.markdown

 Philadelphia union catalogue in the Library of Congress is that they have never been able to supply either the space or personnel, or possibly both, to complete the work.
-The last I heard about it was that they had done some trays but they <span style="page" id="page219">[p.219]</span> had had to tell them to hold off a little while until they got more room or more people.</p>
+The last I heard about it was that they had done some trays but they <span class="page" id="page219">[p.219]</span> had had to tell them to hold off a little while until they got more room or more people.</p>

 <p>In the City of Chicago the Chicago Public Library